Frequently asked technical questions about the Supreme Court family forms

 To fill in the form online, you first have to click "Fill in Form" at the top of the form to open all the available fields, including the names of the parties.

 Parts of the forms are missing.
-Why can't I see any of the Schedules in the Notice of Family Claim (Form F3) or Notice of Joint Family Claim (Form F1)?
+Why can't I see the Schedules in the Notice of Family Claim (Form F3) or Notice of Joint Family Claim (Form F1)?

 The form isn't incomplete; it's just set up to only include the sections you need.
 It will expand to include the correct schedules after you select your claims in section 4 ("My Claims").